-Families are required to give a minimum of two weeks' notice, in writing, to advise, in writing, the service of the permanent cancellation of their booking.
+Families are required to advise, in writing, the service of the permanent cancellation of their booking.

 Regardless of the notice period given, if the family has advised that the child will leave the service on a particular day, but that child does not attend their last session(s) of care, the family are not eligible for CCS and the service is entitled to charge full fees for that session.
 The only exception is where the child was still expected to attend the service even though notice has been given, and the day is able to be claimed as an additional absence by the family (e.g. in case of illness).
 CCS may only be claimed as per the additional absence guidelines which requires documentation to be provided by the family.
 Initial 42 days absences may not be claimed for these days.